tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - NKs are part of the innate immune system but are similar to cytotoxic T cells, they lack antigen specificity and are usually short-lived (< 10 days), so their exhaustion is likely less important
  - there are long-lived, somewhat antigen-specific NKs with memory recall though
  - B cell exhaustion: weaker antibody response (inhibited normal function)
+# PD-1 blockade in tumors with mismatch-repair deficiency
+ - mismatch repair deficiency status predicts clinical benefit of ICI (ICI works better with tumors with mismatch repair deficiency)
+ - **immune infiltrate associated with mismatch repair-deficient carcinomas directed at neoantigens**
 # Quantifiable predictive features define epitope-specific T cell receptor repertoires
  - TCR is heterodimer, mediates pathogen-associated epitope recognition through interactions between peptide and MHC, generated by genomic rearrangement of germline TCR locus (VDJ recombination) to allow potentially 10^15 to 10^61 unique receptors
  - TCRs from T cells that recognize the same pMHC epitope often share conserved sequence features, perhaps able to predict model epitope specificity